CprimeLearningLabs/terraform-aws-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 }
 ```

-Open main.tf for edit.
+Open `main.tf` for edit.

-In the locals block, add a new local value for cluster_size.
+In the locals block, add a new local value for cluster_size, which be the number of virtual machines to create in the cluster.
 Set it to 2.
 ```
   cluster_size = 2
 ```